Melhefnawi/Battle-Ship/README.md

   Solved Bugs

-  - When I wrote the project i was getting undefined variable errors, i fixed this by adding to all the variables that required to be used outside the function
+  - When I wrote the project, I was getting undefined variable errors.
+I fixed this by adding all the variables that were required to be used outside the function.

-  - While trying to add string instead of integer, i was getting a value error, i fixed this by putting code between try and except block fixed the error by requiring inserting a integer instead of string.
+  -  While trying to add a string instead of an integer, I was getting a value error.
+I fixed this by putting code between try and except blocks, which fixed the error by requiring inserting an integer instead of a string.

   ### Remaining Bugs